angular/angular/aio/content/guide/lazy-loading-ngmodules.md

 ## High level view

+By default, NgModules are eagerly loaded, which means that as soon as the app loads, so do all the NgModules, whether or not they are immediately necessary.
+For large apps with lots of routes, consider lazy loading&mdash;a design pattern that loads NgModules as needed.
+Lazy loading helps keep initial bundle sizes smaller, which in turn helps decrease load times.

 There are three main steps to setting up a lazy loaded feature module:

 1. Create the feature module.